 MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.

-There is no coinsurance, copay, or deductible for the MDPP benefit.
+20% coinsurance for the MDPP benefit.